We Need You to Hold the Door Open for Persecuted Christians

 Will you take 3 actions in 3 minutes to stand with refugees.
 The time to act is NOW!

-Initial reports suggest the U.S. may resettle as few as 7,500 refugees next year, most of those spots reserved for one group.
+The administration has set a historically low limit on refugee resettlement for the 2026 fiscal year.
+President Trump set a determination to only receive 7,500 refugees next year, with most of those spots reserved for one group.
 That’s a massive drop, and it threatens to unravel a long-standing, bipartisan path for the world’s most persecuted people, including many Christians, to find safety.

 This isn’t about politics.
 It’s about people.